Donner

 These buttons open retailer search results and may include affiliate tracking where available.
 Stock and listing status can change without notice.

-Donner DDP-100 →The DDP-80 scores higher in Beginner.
-Choose the DDP-80 if you prioritize beginner-friendly features.
+Donner DDP-100 →The DDP-80 scores higher in beginner support.
+Choose the DDP-80 if beginner-friendly features matters most.

-Artesia DP-150e →The DDP-80 scores higher in Beginner and Night Practice and Value.
-Choose the DDP-80 if you prioritize beginner-friendly features.
+Artesia DP-150e →The DDP-80 scores higher in beginner support, quiet practice and value for money.
+Choose the DDP-80 if beginner-friendly features matters most.

 Artesia DP-3 →The number of keys on a digital piano seems like a simple spec, but the decision affects how you learn, what you can play, and how much you spend.
 The honest answer isn't "always get 88" — it depends on your goals.
 This guide walks through who genuinely needs a full keyboard, who is better served by fewer keys, and what the practical differences look like in daily practice.